Postdoctoral Fellowship in the DIGITAL Humanities

-AA/EOE.
 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes including veterans and individuals with disabilities.
-Women and minorities are encouraged to apply.
+Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.

 ONLINE APPLICATION INSTRUCTIONS

-1. Please prepare PDF files and determine three references (for a description of what files are needed, see below).
-Only then should you proceed to the online application portal.
+- Please prepare PDF files and determine three references (for a description of the files that are needed, see below).
+Only then should you proceed to the Online Application Portal because the system will not accept incomplete applications.
 All required fields must be filled in before you click on the "Submit Application" button.
-The system will not accept incomplete applications, and partial applications cannot be saved and worked on at a later time.

-4. APPLICATION DOCUMENTS SECTION.
+- APPLICATION DOCUMENTS SECTION.
 Please upload the following application documents (PDFs) in the application portal.
-No document may exceed 8M in size.
-File names should not contain parentheses, quotation marks, or other such characters:
+Document size limits are listed in the application (7MB-8MB).
+File names should not contain parentheses, quotation marks, or other such characters.

-- Research Statement of the project to be undertaken during the fellowship period (while there is no strict page limit, most submissions are 2-5 pages)
+- Research Statement (3 pages) of the project to be undertaken during the fellowship period

-- Writing Sample of approximately 25 pages (or comparable evidence of scholarly accomplishment)
+- Writing Sample 1 of 15-30 pages (accompanied by relevant materials) or comparable evidence of scholarly accomplishment